AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 * Always perform quality control on scans at the end of a folder/box, day, or time scanning.
   *  Make sure scans reflect items in the box or folder.
   *  Keep the contents in the folder(s) and box(es) in order.
 If there is a question about the order of contents, please see institution staff.

+**Review this checklist once after digitization is complete and once after objects are uploaded into portal:**
+* Appropriate filename(s) reflecting collection material and order of files (page numbers)
+* Correct format (should end with .tiff)
+* Resolution (should be at least 400dpi in general)
+* Multi-page object accuracy
+  *  Page count (count the number of pages scanned, and then the number of pages belonging to the physical item)
+  *  Page order (compare the digital scan to the physical item to ensure that the images are in the correct order.
+A quick way to do this is to compare the first and last word on each page.)
+* Clarity/legibility
+* Skew (is the image stretched or squashed at all?)
+* Orientation (is the image the right way up?
+Is it straight?
+Is it centered?)
+* Completeness (is any of the object cut off?)
+* Color/contrast (is the color of the image reasonably accurate?
+Does the image look too bright or too dark?)